Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 Q RF side

 S LF back, QT left, keep right hip back.
-Want to lead partner to
+Want to lead partner to outside(right), Should be facing back diagonal wall, with partner on outside.

 Q RF back